-i) A student who fails a rotation during the APPE period normally will be given the opportunity to undertake a supplemental rotation.
-The supplemental rotation will be the same type as the failed rotation.
-The length of the supplemental rotation will be the same length as the original rotation for 5-week rotations.
-If a student fails the Community Pharmacy Direct Patient Care 10-week rotation (PHM414Y1), the length of the supplemental rotation will be 5 or 10 weeks as recommended by the Experiential Course Coordinator to address areas of student weaknesses.
-For students who fail APPE rotations, the student must successfully complete academic support activities during a subsequent rotation(s) or prior to a supplemental rotation(s) or concurrent with supplemental rotation(s).
-See Academic Support Activities section below for further information.
+A student who fails an APPE rotation will normally be given the opportunity to undertake a supplemental rotation.
+The supplemental rotation will be the same type as the failed rotation, and/or it may be customized to address areas identified in the student's performance during the failed rotation.
+For students who fail APPE rotation(s), the student must successfully complete academic support activities during a subsequent rotation(s) or prior to a supplemental rotation(s) or concurrent with supplemental rotation(s).
+(See Academic Support Activities section below for further information.)

-If the student fails the supplemental rotation, s/he may be given up to one further opportunity to take another rotation at the earliest opportunity when an available site can be confirmed.
+If the student fails the supplemental rotation, s/he may be given up to one further opportunity to take another rotation as soon as an appropriate preceptor/site can be confirmed.
 If the student fails the rotation in this third attempt, s/he will be dismissed from the program.

-- ii) A student who fails 2 x 5 weeks of Direct Patient Care (DPC) rotations, and subsequently fails one supplemental DPC rotation, must re-enroll in up to five required courses within the curriculum as determined by a panel of faculty members convened for this purpose.
-Upon successful completion of these courses, s/he will have the opportunity to complete the APPE rotations to fulfill a total of 35 weeks of rotations.
-If the student fails one further rotation, he/she will be dismissed from the program. - iii) Supplemental rotations will be scheduled at the earliest opportunity when an available site can be confirmed.
-These rotations are arranged by the Experiential Course Coordinator, in consultation with the student.
-Geographic preference and timeliness of beginning will be considered; however, students should expect some delays and difficulties in satisfying these preferences due to limited preceptor/site availability on relatively short notice. - iv) The fee to complete a 5-week supplemental rotation is equivalent to the academic fee for a half credit course.
-The fee to complete a 10-week supplemental rotation is equivalent to the academic fee for a full credit course.
+- ii) A student who fails two Direct Patient Care (DPC) rotations, and subsequently fails one supplemental DPC rotation, must re-enroll in up to five required courses within Years 1 to 3 of the curriculum as determined by a panel of faculty members convened for this purpose.
+Upon successful completion of these courses, s/he will have the opportunity to complete the APPE program to fulfill a total of 35 weeks of rotations.
+If the student fails one further rotation, s/he will be dismissed from the program. - iii) Supplemental rotations will be scheduled as soon as an appropriate site can be confirmed.
+These rotations are arranged by the Office of Experiential Education, in consultation with the relevant Experiential Course Coordinator, and the student.
+Geographic preference and timeliness of beginning will be considered; however, students should expect some delays and difficulties in satisfying these preferences due to limited preceptor/site availability on relatively short notice. - iv) The fee to complete a 5-week supplemental rotation is equivalent to the academic fee for a half-credit course and the fee to complete a 10-week supplemental rotation is equivalent to the academic fee for a full-credit course.